StrikeForceZero/bevy_auto_plugin/crates/bevy_auto_plugin_proc_macros/docs/proc_attributes/auto_states.md

-Automatically initializes a state in the app in global mode.
+Automatically initializes a state in the app.

 # Parameters
 - `plugin = PluginType` - Required.
 Specifies which plugin should initialize this state.